chrismahony/Nisa_Mahony_et_al_CroftLab/readme.txt

 #Expected output: All the main outputs are plots from the above packages depicting spatial gene expression/scRNAseq gene expression
-#Expected run time: Runtime will vary, analysis was perfomred using a HPC with R session of about 160 gb of RAM
+#Expected run time: Runtime will vary, analysis was performed using a HPC with an R session of about 160 gb of RAM